 Hello!
-Thanks for visiting my site.
+Thanks for stopping by!
 First things first, my CV can be found here.

 I study sociolinguistics, specifically, how individuals interact with language to conceptualize and construct identity of both self and others.
 I’m especially interested in how individuals who cross traditional racial/ethnic boundaries reflect multiple social identities through linguistic practices.
 Specifically, I examine the use of suprasegmental features that speakers may employ in the performance of their ethnic identities.
 The focus of my dissertation was intra- and interspeaker prosodic variation in the sociolinguistic behavior of American black/biracial young men.

 In April 2016, I successfully defended my dissertation entitled “Intonational Variation, Linguistic Style, and the Black/Biracial Experience”at New York University.
 My dissertation chair was Renee Blake, and my committee consisted of Lisa Davidson, Greg Guy, John Singler, and Erik Thomas (NCSU).
 In 2016-2017, I was a Chau Mellon Postdoctoral Scholar in the Department of Linguistics and Cognitive Science at Pomona College, where I have continued my research on intonational variation and identity!
 Since July 2017, I have been an Assistant Professor of Linguistics in the Department of Linguistics and Cognitive Science at Pomona College.
 My ongoing research aims to address aspects of the question “What does it mean to sound black” from the perspectives of speakers and listeners, with a special focus on intonational and prosodic variables.
 In Fall 2017, I’m teaching Phonetics, as well as Linguistic Discrimination, which is an Inside-Out Prison Exchange course with Pomona/Pitzer students and incarcerated students at the California Rehabilitation Center.
 In Spring 2018, I’m teaching Introduction to Linguistics and Language and Society at Pomona.